Are you pursuing an undergraduate degree? If so, you may be interested in this training to become a trauma researcher.

 The Department of Public Health, Food Studies and Nutrition is pleased to announce a program for

 - First, students will have a 2 week online orientation followed by an intensive 4-week summer program from June 6th - July 1st, 2016 (pending funding) at Syracuse University that will involve coursework, mentored student-faculty interaction and the development of a research project--and earn a $3,000 stipend!
 Room and board at Syracuse University will be provided free of charge.
 The month-long immersion program takes place on the Syracuse University, Syracuse, NY campus.
 Out-of-state participants are also eligible for some assistance in travel costs to and from Syracuse - please inquire as needed.
 Please contact us regarding the potential for bringing family to stay with you as well.

 - Second, students are expected to conduct research utilizing current data sets under the continued mentorship of REU faculty.
 You will be completing a poster for presentation by the end of the month.

 - Finally, students (with their mentors) are expected to present research findings in Fall or Spring at a professional conference, i.e. Eastern Psychology Association.
 Some assistance will be provided for travel and stay the conference.

-If you are a Veteran pursuing an undergraduate degree, you may be interested in this training to become a trauma researcher.
-For more information, contact Arthur Delsing at email@example.com, for an application.
+If you are pursuing an undergraduate degree, you may be interested in this training to become a trauma researcher.
+For more information, contact Ivan Castro at firstname.lastname@example.org, or call 315.443.5899.

 How this program can help you: